siriwatknp/jun-on-fire/README.md

 - `src/lib/`: Utility functions or libraries used across the project.
 - `src/hooks/`: Custom React hooks.
 - `src/contexts/`: Context providers for managing global state.

-## Usage

-- Access the application at `http://localhost:4416` after starting the development server.
-- Use the Query Builder to construct and execute queries.
-- View query results in table or JSON format.

 ## Contributing